Characterization of microchannels fabricated with laser for microfluidic applications

 Thanks to the versatility and accuracy of laser direct writing, several microfluidic devices can be manufactured.
 Here we show some 3D confocal topographies of some of those examples obtained with a 20X objective (Figure 3).

-Thanks to the S neox, 3D optical profiler from Sensofar, it was possible to easily characterise the topography of the microchannels fabricated with laser technologies.
+Thanks to the S neox, 3D optical profiler from Sensofar, it was possible the characterization of microchannels, easily characterising the topography of the microchannels fabricated with laser technologies.

 In conclusion, by using the S neox, 3D optical profiler, each structure can be perfectly characterised in dimensions and roughness.